FoxtrotEverchosen/GameOfLife/README.md

     pip install -r requirements.txt

+Then you can run the script directly from its directory

+    python main.py

 If you're using [uv](https://github.com/astral-sh/uv) for package management you can simply run the project with:

     uv run main.py